Zorochase/ultimate-retro-shader-collection/docs/spatial_shaders.md

 ### :round_pushpin: `float` `texture_lod_halve_distance_override` (1.2.0+)

 Controls the distance from the current camera at which the texture level of detail (LOD) for a given surface on the model is halved.
 When set to `0`, the texture LOD remains constant regardless of the surface's distance from the camera, unless [:earth_americas: `texture_lod_halve_distance`](#earth_americas-float-texture_lod_halve_distance) is configured.
-If [:round_pushpin: `texture_filtering`](#earth_americas-bool-texture_filtering) is set to `true`, both of these uniforms will be disregarded, and the texture LOD effect will be disabled.
+If [:earth_americas: `texture_filtering`](#earth_americas-bool-texture_filtering) is set to `true`, both of these uniforms will be disregarded, and the texture LOD effect will be disabled.

 Incompatible macros:
 - `SHINY`